Abolished after just one year!? The unusual express train "Akita Relay" [Iwate Prefecture and Akita Prefecture]

 Limited Express "Akita Relay"

-by Japanese Wikipedia user Jnr bus, CC BY-SA 3.0,
+Japanese Wikipedia user Jnr bus, CC BY-SA 3.0

-This train started and ended at Kitakami Station in Iwate Prefecture, where Tohoku Shinkansen trains also stop.
+This train started and ended at Kitakami Station in Iwate Prefecture, a station also served by Tohoku Shinkansen trains.

-From Kitakami Station, it traveled via the Kitakami Line to Yokote Station in Akita Prefecture, and from Yokote Station it traveled north on the Ou Main Line to arrive at Akita Station.
+From Kitakami Station, it traveled along the Kitakami Line to Yokote Station in Akita Prefecture, and from Yokote Station it headed north on the Ou Main Line to Akita Station.

 Route of the Akita Relay Express

-The Kitakami Line (between Kitakami Station and Yokote Station) is a non-electrified line without facilities to supply electricity to the rolling stock, so the 485 series electric trains could not be used, and instead new diesel railcars, the Kiha 110 series 300 series, which run on diesel fuel, were introduced.
+The Kitakami Line (between Kitakami Station and Yokote Station) is a non-electrified line that lacks the facilities to supply electricity to its trains.
+Therefore, the 485 series electric trains could not be used, and instead, the KiHa 110 series 300 subtype, a diesel railcar that runs on light oil, was newly manufactured and introduced.

-This was the first time that diesel railcars have been used on a scheduled limited express train, and as of 2024, it remains the only case of this type of train .
+This was the first instance of diesel railcars being used on a regular express train, and it remains the only instance as of 2024.

 The shortest trains consisted of three cars, but the longer ones had seven cars, and even then they would sometimes get crowded

-covered the 140km from Kitakami Station to Akita Station in about two hours, giving it a scheduled speed (average speed including stops) of about 70km per hour.
+covered the approximately 140km from Kitakami Station to Akita Station in about two hours, resulting in an average speed (including stopping time) of approximately 70km/h.

 Discontinued with the opening of the Akita Shinkansen